Mouth and Throat Exercises for Snoring.Â

 Who Can Benefit From Mouth and Throat Exercises for Snoring?

 The benefits of these mouth and throat exercises (“myofunctional therapy”) have been widely studied in people who snore or have mild to moderate obstructive sleep apnea.
-People with obstructive sleep apnea have the most benefit with myofunctional therapy when used in conjunction with a CPAP machine or after surgery.
+People with obstructive sleep apnea have the most benefit from myofunctional therapy when used in conjunction with a CPAP machine or after surgery.

 It is important to note that even for mild snoring, mouth and throat exercises are not always effective.
 Individual factors, like the size and shape of a person’s mouth, tongue, and throat, may affect how well these exercises work.

-Oropharyngeal exercises may be less effective if a person’s snoring is related to alcohol or use of sedatives that cause relaxation of the muscles in the back of the throat.
+Oropharyngeal exercises may be less effective if a person’s snoring is related to alcohol or the use of sedatives that cause relaxation of the muscles in the back of the throat.

 What Mouth Exercises Can Help Stop Snoring?

 There are various types of exercises meant to strengthen the tongue, facial muscles, and throat through specific training techniques.
-Each of these exercises can be grouped together in various ways and performed two to three times per day.
+Each of these exercises can be grouped in various ways and performed two to three times per day.

 Tongue Exercises